zhoucaiNi/cryptoPro/README.md

 Struggled initially with managing state but got pretty comfortable with it after the first day.
 After getting throught the basics of managing states, making functions and calling function, I now have a better ideas of how react worked.

+P.S.
+To edit the title you have to click on the title.

 ## What Didn't

 Have this console error that pops up and says my path to the firebase database is invalid when I try to make a new note.
 However the data writes fine to the datebase despite this error.
 Notes are updated and removed without this error.

 ## Extra Credit

 1. The height and the width of the notes are also recorded and can updated in live time.
+(Resizeable Notes)
 2. CSS (windows 98 themed)
 3. Authentication